mjenior/bigSMALL/README.md

 #---------------------------------------------------------------------------#

-##COMING SOON

-# interactions.py
+# crosstalk.py
+Multi-level inference of substrate competition and cooperation between transcriptome-informed genome-scale models

-Calculate metabolic pair-wise interactions of species from the output of bigSMALL.
+Calculates putative community-level and pair-wise metabolic interactions between species from aggregated bigSMALL analysis

 # Basic usage:
-python interactions.py [-h] bigSMALL_interactors [--p_value P_VALUE]
+python crosstalk.py [-h] bigSMALL_interactors [--p_value P_VALUE]

 # Options:
 **Positional, required argument:**

-bigSMALL_interactors       2 column file of species interactors with bigSMALL output for each (directories)
+bigSMALL_interactors       1 column file of species with bigSMALL output for each (directories)

 **Optional arguments:**

   -h, --help     show this help message and exit

-  --p_value      Minimum p-value for metabolites to be considered in calculations
+  --p      Minimum p-value for metabolites to be considered in calculations

+  --norm	Option to normalize scores from each metabolic network based on their individual sequencing coverage

 #---------------------------------------------------------------------------#